cs-au-dk/MoTyR/web-UI/README.md

 <a name="experimental-results-web-UI"></a>
 # 2. Experimental results web-UI
-MoTyR includes a web tool for displaying the results of the experiments.
+NoRegretsPlus includes a web tool for displaying the results of the experiments.
 If you have opened this README.md file manually, then you can start the web-UI by navigating to the `web-UI` folder and run `npm start`.
 Otherwise, you are already in the Web-UI, and you may head to the front page by clicking the _Results_ button in the navigation bar.

 <a name="results-overview"></a>
 #### Results overview
-The results overview (main page of the web-UI) lists results from runs of MoTyR and NoRegrets.
+The results overview (main page of the web-UI) lists results from runs of NoRegretsPlus and NoRegrets.
 It comes preloaded with the results necessary to fill the table from the [paper](papers/ESECFSE19.pdf).

 Each entry in the list, marked as *lib@ver*, represents a benchmark of the library *lib* starting at version *ver*.
 Clicking on an entry will bring forward a table with a row for every tool configuration for which the benchmark was run.
 The columns of the table are as follows:

-* __Tool__: Either MoTyR or NoRegrets
+* __Tool__: Either NoRegretsPlus or NoRegrets
 * __Major updates__: Total number of major updates of the benchmark
 * __Minor/patch updates__: Total number of minor and patch updates of the benchmark
 * __With coverage__: Coverage information has been recorded when running the tool
-* __With unconstrained clients__: MoTyR's relaxed client option (not available for NoRegrets)
+* __With unconstrained clients__: NoRegretsPlus's relaxed client option (not available for NoRegrets)
 * __Total number of type regressions__: The total number of type regressions recorded across all the updates of the benchmark. _Notice, this number is not necessarily correlated with the number breaking changes (some breaking changes are exposed by many type regressions)._
 * __Total clients__: Total number of clients used in the benchmark

 There may be multiple entries for each tool.
-In particular, for the benchmarks where NoRegrets finds clients, we include a run of MoTyR where MoTyR uses the same clients as NoRegrets, i.e., __with unconstrained clients__ set to false, such that we can compare the running time of MoTyR and NoRegrets using the exact same set of clients.
+In particular, for the benchmarks where NoRegrets finds clients, we include a run of NoRegretsPlus where NoRegretsPlus uses the same clients as NoRegrets, i.e., __with unconstrained clients__ set to false, such that we can compare the running time of NoRegretsPlus and NoRegrets using the exact same set of clients.

 #### Benchmark results view